 About the Project

-The Royal Society of Edinburgh has launched a high-quality programme of activities for young people and the public across the region of Lochaber.
-This new programme of inspirational educational talks, discussion forums and workshops for school-aged children and the wider public commenced on the 17 September 2012 and will run until June 2013.
+In 2012, The Royal Society of Edinburgh launched a high-quality programme of activities for young people and the public across the region of Lochaber.
+This programme of inspirational educational talks, discussion forums and workshops for school-aged children and the wider public commenced on 17 September 2012 and will run until October 2013.

 While the programme is designed to appeal to all age groups, one key aim of this RSE @ Lochaber initiative is to enhance the understanding and appreciation which school children have of their local community by encouraging a sense of belonging to an area rich in cultural and human resources.

-This new programme of free public lectures, schools’ talks and workshops will draw on the expertise of the RSE’s highly distinguished Fellows and other experts from a variety of disciplines.
+This programme of free public lectures, schools’ talks and workshops draws on the expertise of the RSE’s highly distinguished Fellows and other experts from a variety of disciplines.

 The Programme Launch - 17 September 2012

-Professor Devine and Dr Nicola Stanley-Wall, Lecturer in Molecular Microbiology, University of Dundee are the 2012 winners of the RSE Beltane Prizes for Public Engagement.
+Professor Devine and Dr Nicola Stanley-Wall, Lecturer in Molecular Microbiology, University of Dundee were the 2012 winners of the RSE Beltane Prizes for Public Engagement.
 They were presented with their awards at this event.
-The RSE Beltane Prize for Public Engagement promotes excellence in the field of public engagement and encourages public discussion on significant matters relating to Scotland’s pioneering research and innovation.
-Dr Stanley-Wall also delivered the first RSE @ Lochaber school event, ‘Bacteria Live in Communities’, a practical, interactive workshop, to pupils at Lochaber High School on 17 September.
+The RSE Prize for Public Engagement promotes excellence in the field of public engagement and encourages public discussion on significant matters relating to Scotland’s pioneering research and innovation.
+Dr Stanley-Wall also delivered the first RSE @ Lochaber school event, ‘Bacteria Live in Communities’, a practical, interactive workshop, to pupils at Lochaber High School on 17 September 2012.

 Programme of Events

-Coming RSE @ Lochaber public lectures will explore themes as diverse as local history, film locations, astronomy, and the Large Hadron Collider.
-This informative and thought-provoking public lecture programme will then extend to June 2013, covering topics related to the region, including, amongst others, engineering, literature, folklore, science and the arts.
-Details of talks taking place in February and March 2013 are now available.
+Other RSE @ Lochaber public lectures explored themes as diverse as local history, film locations, astronomy, and the Large Hadron Collider.
+This informative and thought-provoking public lecture programme extends to October 2013, covering topics related to the region, including, amongst others, engineering, literature, folklore, science and the arts.

 During the school year 2012/2013, the RSE will also deliver inspirational educational talks and workshops to primary and secondary schools across the region, exploring issues such as names and identity, meteorology, reminiscence, local history, and the local environment.
 In addition there will be opportunities for local secondary schools to be involved in entrepreneurial activities.

-The RSE is seeking support from individuals, organisations and charitable foundations who feel the project is worthwhile.
+The RSE is seeking support from individuals, organisations and charitable foundations who feel the RSE @ Programme is worthwhile.
 To find out more on how you can offer support, contact the Business Development & Events Manager, Róisín Calvert-Elliott.